-Finally, the analysis of the functional annotations enriched amongst parent genes highlights key biological processes across the mouse lineage.
-We utilized both gene ontology terms and Pfam fammes annotate parent gene function.
-Looking at Pfam families overrepresented amongst conserved pseudogenes we see an enrichment for housekeeping functions as illustrated by the presence of GapDH, tibosomal protein families, and zinc finger nucleases.
-These top Pfam families amongst th pseudogenes closely matches those seen in the human set.
-Studying recurrent gene ontology terms supports the enrichment of pseudogenes for important biological processes with top GO terms including RNA processing and metabolic processes.
-Additionally, using the pan-genome pseudogene set to dentify strain specific functional annotations can suggest hypotheses as to what cellular processes and genes might underpin phenotypic differences between the mouse strains.
-PWK is associated with strain pecific GO terms for melanocyte-stimulating hormone receptor activity and melanoblast proliferation, which may play a role in the strain's patchwork coat color \cite{10385914}.
+Taking advantage of the availability of information-rich resources such as Gene Ontology and Pfam, we looked to functionally characterize the pseudogenes in the mouse lineage.
+For this we annotated pseudogenes and parent genes in each strain with GO terms and Pfam families.
+We observed an enrichment in housekeeping functions associated with conserved pseudogenes as illustrated by the presence of GAPDH, ribosomal proteins, and zinc finger nucleases as top Pfam families amongst the mouse pseudogenes.
+The top mouse pseudogene families closely match those seen in human, Moreover, the GO enrichment analysis supports the above results, with top terms including RNA processing and metabolic processes.
+Additionally, we used the pan-genome pseudogene set to identify strain specific functional annotations and suggest hypotheses as to what cellular processes and genes might underpin phenotypic differences between the mouse strains.
+For example, we observed that PWK is associated with strain specific GO terms for melanocyte-stimulating hormone receptor activity and melanoblast proliferation, which may play a role in the strain's patchwork coat color \cite{10385914}.
 NZO, an obesity prone mouse strain, is characterized by a specific enrichment in defensin associated pseudogenes.
-Defensins are small peptides involved in controlling the inflammation resulted from metabolic abnormalities in obesity and type 2 diabetes \cite{25991648}, and more recently described as potential markers of obesity \cite{26929193}.
+Defensins are small peptides involved in controlling the inflammation resulted from metabolic abnormalities in obesity and type 2 diabetes \cite{25991648}, and more recently described as potential markers of obesity \cite {26929193}.
 Taken together the functional analysis of pseudogenes provides an opportunity to better understand the selective pressures that have shaped an organism's genomic content and phenotype.